Kotlin

 /**

-* Documentation comment
+* KDoc documentation comment

-* Used for generating API documentation
+* Used for generating API documentation with Dokka

 */